GingerLabUW/Sci1Page/README.md

 4. SKPM
 5. Solar cell devcice parameters extraction (Voc, Jsc, FF, PCE)
 6. box plot
+and many more (will be included as they are done)......

 The data folder contains the various data for the exemplary example.ipynb.